-Sabrina Yang is an associate at Flagship Pioneering.
+Sabrina Yang is a senior associate at Flagship Pioneering.
 In this role, she works as part of a team of entrepreneurial scientists to conceive, create, resource and develop the next generation of Flagship’s first-in-category and early-stage companies.
 Sabrina joined Flagship in 2017 after completing the firm's Fellows Program.

 Prior to joining Flagship, Sabrina was a postdoctoral researcher and an NSF-funded translational fellow at MIT, where she worked with MIT’s venture mentoring service team to bring her academic research from the bench to commercialization.